R Error in sort.int(x, na.last, decreasing, …) : ‘x’ must be atomic (Example)

 Unfortunately, the RStudio console returns the “Error in sort.int(x, na.last = na.last, decreasing = decreasing, …) : ‘x’ must be atomic” after executing the previous R code.

-The reason for that is that the list function cannot be applied to list objects.
+The reason is that the sort function cannot be applied to list objects.

 So how can we solve this problem?